-Laura Swanson is the Executive Director of the Enterprise Center at Salem State University.
+Ms. Swanson is the Executive Director of the Enterprise Center at Salem State University.
 The Enterprise Center is a hub for regional business growth and an accessible community for entrepreneurs and business owners seeking professional growth and business development on the North Shore.
-As Executive Director, Ms. Swanson is responsible for the strategic direction, budget, marketing and overall development of the 90+ business programs offered by the Enterprise Center and its partners each year, as well as the management of the Center’s 53,000 sq. ft. building that houses approximately 40 tenants.
-She works closely with Salem State University through their Professional Education Talent Development Programs, its entrepreneurship programs for students, serves on the President’s Leadership Cabinet and oversees Salem State’s student co-working space – The Hatch.
+As Executive Director, Ms. Swanson is responsible for over 90+ business programs offered by the Enterprise Center and the North Shore Alliance for Economic Development each year, as well as the management of the Center’s 53,000 sq. ft. building that houses approximately 40 tenants.
+She works closely with Salem State University through their Professional Education Talent Development Programs, its entrepreneurship programs for students and serves on the President’s Leadership Cabinet and the Bertolon School of Business Advisory Board.
 Ms. Swanson manages the work of the North Shore Alliance for Economic Development and is a member of the Workforce Skills Cabinet Northeast Regional Planning team.
-She is also the host of North Shore Conversations – a new weekly radio show produced by the Alliance.
-The premise of the radio show is to interview regional leaders about the topics facing and impacting the North Shore region while providing listeners with the information and insight on these important issues.
 She has been with the Enterprise Center since 2008 and previously served as its Chief Operating Officer.

 Ms. Hazelton is the Assistant Director of the Enterprise Center at Salem State University.
 As Assistant Director Ms. Hazelton is responsible for working in close collaboration with Executive Director to set the strategic direction for the Center.
 She also oversees and manages the Center’s budget, staff, Professional Education Program, communications, and marketing.
 She joined the Enterprise Center in August 2016 and reports to the Executive Director.